expo/expo/docs/versions/v23.0.0/guides/configuration.md

    - `icon`

       Local path or remote url to an image to use for your app's icon.
 If specified, this overrides the top-level `icon` key.
 We recommend that you use a 1024x1024 png file (transparency is recommended for the Google Play Store).
 This icon will appear on the home screen and within the Expo app.

+   - `playStoreUrl`

+      URL to your app on the Google Play Store, if you have deployed it there.
+This is used to link to your store page from your Expo project page if your app is public.

    - `permissions`